BenjaminStienlet/cybersecuritybase-project/README.md

 **Steps to reproduce**:

-1. Create an HTML with the following content:
+1. Create an HTML file with the following content:

     ```HTML
     <html>